Finding better ways to provide the materials the world needs

 The dividend is the amount that directors of a company propose to pay out of the profits to its shareholders.
 Dividends can be thought of as the income that shareholders receive from their investment.
 Dividends are quoted on a per share basis.

 We pay dividends twice a year, as an “interim dividend” and a “final dividend”.
 When the financial results for the half year and full year are announced, the level of dividend to be paid to shareholders is also announced.
 The dividend is usually paid in April and September and is paid to everyone who holds shares on the “record date”.
 Upcoming record dates, once published, can be found in the financial calendar.
-The dividend is determined in US$ but is declared by the directors in sterling at the exchange rate prevailing one day before the results are announced.

 The ex-dividend date is a specific date, occurring after the dividend has been declared after which buyers are no longer entitled to receive the last declared dividend.
 This is known as going “ex-dividend” and before this date the shares are said to be “cum-dividend”.
 If you buy shares before the ex-dividend date, you are entitled to the recently announced dividend.
 If you purchase shares on or after that date, the previous owner of the shares (and not you) is entitled to the dividend.
 The ex-dividend date for the latest dividend, once published, can be found in the financial calendar.

 This is the date the registrars view the register to prepare the dividend payment.
 A shareholding must be recorded on the register on this date to receive the dividend.
-The record date normally falls about three weeks before the dividend is paid.
+The record date normally falls about 3 weeks before the dividend is paid.
 The record date for the latest dividend, once published, can be found in the financial calendar.

-Shareholders on Rio Tinto plc's share register will receive their dividends in pounds sterling unless they make an election to receive them in Australian dollars or New Zealand dollars.
-The dividend amounts received will be calculated by converting the declared dividend using the exchange rates applicable to Australian dollars and New Zealand dollars five days prior to the dividend payment date.
+Shareholders on Rio Tinto plc's share register will receive their dividends in pounds sterling unless they make an election to receive them in an alternate currency.

 Computershare Investor Services PLC offers payment services in other currencies which are subject to a fee.
-Please contact Computershare for further details on 0800 435 021 (UK shareholders) or +44 (0) 370 703 6364 (overseas shareholders).
+Please contact Computershare via the Investor Centre or by calling 0800 435 021 (UK shareholders) or +44 (0) 370 703 6364 (overseas shareholders).

 A Dividend Reinvestment Plan (DRP) is available to give shareholders the opportunity to elect for their cash dividend to be used to purchase Rio Tinto ordinary shares in the market.
 A commission charge of 0.5 per cent of the value of the shares purchased will be charged.
 Purchases will also be liable to stamp duty at a rate of 0.5 per cent of the value of the shares purchased.
 As the shares will be purchased in the market, there will be no increase in the Company's issued share capital.